HamzaWahed/trees/README.md

-# Trees
+# Multi-Splay and Tango Trees in Rust

-Competitive analysis and benchmarks of:
+Goal is to do competitive analysis and benchmarks of:
 1. Binary Search Trees
 2. Red Black Trees
 3. Splay Trees